Make a Wire Wrapped Necklace

 Begin to shape the wire around the cabochon with a nice, tight fit.
 Make sure that the side of the wire that the d-shaped ends are on is facing the stone on the inside so that they are not sharp on the outside of your piece.
 You may need to use half-round pliers to get a good curve to your wire.

-Using two other pieces of 15cm d-shaped wire, make a new wrap on either side of the initial wrap 3.5cm, on to the left and one on the right.
+Using two other pieces of 15cm d-shaped wire, make more wraps 3.5cm on either side of the initial wrap.
 Again using your chain nosed pliers to make it tight, but this time only 6 wraps are needed.
-Next shape the wire bundle around the whole of the stone and use d-shaped wire to wrap all 8 wires together at the top.
+Next shape the wire bundle around the whole of the stone and use d-shaped wire to wrap all eight wires together at the top.

-Take the stone out and using your chain nosed pliers, pull in the outer square wire at the back of the piece to make a ridge on each side for the stone to sit on.
+Take the stone out and using your chain nosed pliers, pull the backmost square wire towards the centre of your wire loop to make a ridge on each side for the stone to sit on.
 Be careful with the pliers not to damage the wire in this process.

-Put the stone back in the piece and pull in the outer square wire at the font to make a nice shape and support the stone.
-You can use a pin vise to twist one of the 8 wires at the top of the piece and wrap it in to a coil for decoration.
-Cut down the other 7 wires and loop them over using round nosed pliers, with one larger one for the bail.
+Put the stone back in the piece and pull in the outermost square wire at the front to make a nice shape and support the stone.
+You can use a pin vice to twist one of the eight wires at the top of the piece and wrap it in to a coil for decoration.
+Cut down the other seven wires and loop them over using round nosed pliers, with one larger one for the bail.

 Thread 3 strands of tigertail through the bail and add your selection of beads to each side using crimps to space them out.
 Next add in your selection of leather cords and measure the required length of the necklace in a mirror.
 Finally attach the ends of the tigertail and cords to a small piece of silver chain on each side and attach a t-bar clasp in the middle to finish.

 If you like this project and would like to learn more wire wrapping teachniques take a look at our wire classes.